palma-ice/GLAC1D/readme.md

 # How to process the GLAC1D datasets onto a regional projected grid using `cdo`

+### Prerequisites

+The script below depends on `cdo` and `nco`.
+Make sure these are installed on your system before proceeding.

 1. Download the datasets from Lev Tarasov's website:

 [https://www.physics.mun.ca/~lev/dataAccess.html](https://www.physics.mun.ca/~lev/dataAccess.html)